-Drama is on the timetabled curriculum for Years 7-9, offered as a GCSE course for Years 10 and 11 and offered as Drama and Theatre at A Level.
+Drama is on the timetabled curriculum for Years 7-8 and optional in Year 9, offered as a GCSE course for Years 10 and 11 and offered as Drama and Theatre at A Level.
 Plays and musicals are rehearsed after school.
 There is a whole school production each year, drawing its cast from year groups right through the school.
 Further plays will be organised and directed by the pupils themselves, usually in the KS4 or in the Sixth Form.

-Personal and Social Health, Economic Education, Wellbeing and Citizenship
+Personal, Social, Health and Economic Education (PSHE), Wellbeing and Citizenship